brucemack/kc1fsz-rc1/README.md

 the effect of band-limiting the audio to 4kHz.

 The design process for creating these half-band low-pass decimation filters is very standard.
-A [good short summary can be found in this article](https://www.dsprelated.com/showarticle/1113.php).
-The more detailed discussion can be found in section
-5.3 (first ed) of the Lyons book.
+A detailed discussion can be found in section 5.3 (first ed) of the Lyons DSP book.

 The cut-off frequency of the first decimation is 8kHz and the second is 4kHz.
-However, the f<sub>s</sub> of the first filter is twice of the second so the same filter coefficients can be used for both decimation steps.
+However, the f<sub>s</sub> of the first filter is twice the second so the same filter coefficients can be used for both decimation steps.
+I am using a 21-tap filter for this process because the transition doesn't need to be extremely sharp.

 Receiver CTCSS/PL Tone Filtering
 ---------------------------------